-- 3.2 Section 7 of the Communications Act 2003 (the "Communications Act") says that Ofcom must carry out and publish an impact assessment: - a) where we are proposing to do anything related to the carrying out of our functions; and - b) it appears to us that the proposal is important; - c) unless the urgency of the matter makes it impracticable or inappropriate for us to comply. - 3.3 The Communications Act says a proposal is "important" if it would be likely to do one or more of the following: - a) involve a major change in Ofcom's activities; - b) have a significant impact on persons carrying on businesses operating in markets Ofcom regulates; or - c) have a significant impact on the general public in the UK or a part of the UK. - 3.4 Assuming that the urgency of the matter does not make it impracticable or inappropriate for us to comply, we must carry out an impact assessment if we are making an "important proposal".
+- 3.2 Section 7 of the Communications Act says that Ofcom must carry out and publish an impact assessment: - a) where we are proposing to do anything related to the carrying out of our functions; and - b) it appears to us that the proposal is important; - c) unless the urgency of the matter makes it impracticable or inappropriate for us to comply. - 3.3 The Communications Act says a proposal is "important" if it would be likely to do one or more of the following: - a) involve a major change in Ofcom's activities; - b) have a significant impact on persons carrying on businesses operating in markets Ofcom regulates; or - c) have a significant impact on the general public in the UK or a part of the UK. - 3.4 Assuming that the urgency of the matter does not make it impracticable or inappropriate for us to comply, we must carry out an impact assessment if we are making an "important" proposal.
 The exception is if we believe this to be unnecessary, in which case we must publish a statement saying why this is the case.
-An example of where an impact assessment would be unnecessary could include a situation where an impact assessment relating to the same issue has been produced relatively recently.
+We provide examples below of when, as a general rule, an impact assessment may be unnecessary.